-It’s 2019 and women CEOs are losing representation at top companies
+It’s 2019, and women CEOs are losing representation at top companies

 The glory days for female CEOs came back in 2017, when there were 27 CEOs, a less-than-impressive peak.
 In 2012, there were 20.

-“This finding is even more troublesome when read in conjunction with the recent academic research indicating that activist investors are more likely to target female CEOs because of the gender stereotypes that still influence investment managers,” write the authors of a new study confirming these figures from The Conference Board, and CEO hiring firm Heidrick & Struggles.
+“This finding is even more troublesome when read in conjunction with the recent academic research indicating that activist investors are more likely to target female CEOs because of the gender stereotypes that still influence investment managers,” write the authors of a new study confirming these figures from the Conference Board, which was prepared with CEO hiring firm Heidrick & Struggles.

 You know what’s not a thing?
 Older female CEOs.
 There aren’t any.
 Female CEOs range in age from 47 to 63, which is much younger than male CEOs.
 Eleven companies, including FedEx and Walgreens, have CEOs in their seventies or eighties; Warren Buffet and Les Wexner are in their eighties.
 Last year Prudential Financial, Tyson Foods, and Coty all hired male CEOs in their sixties.